-One Piece Design Lovers
+Recommendations: One Piece

 A player who appreciates a bat made of a single piece of material likes the direct power such a design provides.
 Non-wood bats with a single piece design (composite or aluminum) feel more like wood bats when compared to their two piece counterparts.
 As such, single piece design lovers also appreciate how single piece bats more closely recreate the wood bat experience.

-Two Piece Design Lovers
+Recommendations: Two Piece

 A player who more often prefers a two piece bat appreciates the smooth feel on nearly every hit.
 Unlike a one piece bat, two piece bats don’t reverberate through the hands on mishits anything like some one piece bats.
 Additionally, two piece bat lovers may also want a hybrid bat.